Get Going Guide (2026)

 The Two Ways Divorce Usually Begins

-The Power of Small Habits Right Now
+Small Habits to Put in Place Right Now

 Summary and Takeaway

-This is not weakness.
+Building time and civility in from the beginning is not weakness.
 It is strategic leadership.
 It saves money, preserves relationships, and sets the right tone for your children and for yourself.

 Step 2: Pick Your Route (Process options)